CaperCube/HyperVox/docs/md/Tasks/Task1.md

-# Tier 1
+# Task 1

 ## Win conditions
-For this tier to be considered complete, it must demonstrate baisc rendering and creative capabilities.
+For this task to be considered complete, it must demonstrate baisc rendering and creative capabilities.

-# Tasks
+# Sub-Tasks
 - [X] Basic rendering
     - [X] render some cubes and lighting
     - [X] Switch to Babylon.js (they have colission detection)